isomerpages/moe-cedarpri/_departments/Mother Tongue Languages/Tamil Language Draft.md

 description: ""
 third_nav_title: Mother Tongue Languages
 ---
-<p>The school aims to nurture students to be active learners
+<p>The school aims to nurture students to be active learners and proficient
-<br>and proficient users of their Mother Tongue Language (MTL).
-As such we
-are pleased to organize the <strong>Mother Tongue Language Fortnight </strong>which is packed with fun-filled MTL learning activities, thus encouraging students to use MTL and appreciate the heritage and culture associated with the language.&nbsp;
+users of their Mother Tongue Language (MTL).
+As such we are pleased to organize the <strong>Mother Tongue Language Fortnight </strong>which is packed with fun-filled MTL learning activities, thus encouraging students to use MTL and appreciate the heritage and culture associated with the language.&nbsp;
 <br>